Lunch & Dinner Recipes

 3 cups vegetable broth or your favorite broth

-1 can of organic coconut milk or your favorite milk
+1 can of organic coconut milk or your favorite unsweetened milk

 1 1/2 pound of potatoes (5-6 medium diced in 1/2 cubes)